 Back when photographer Gabriela Herman’s mum came out as gay, Gabriela says she didn’t know how to handle it – she was in high school and didn’t know anyone else with LGBT parents, despite going to a liberal school in a liberal town in New England.
 “It was still so uncommon then,” she says over the phone from New York, now 38.
 “I didn't even feel like if I talked to someone about it they would understand.
 My siblings and I were super close, we usually talked about everything, but we didn’t talk about it either.”

 After some therapy sessions, which she found painful and unhelpful, and even a period of cutting off contact from her mum, Gabriela eventually grew to accept her mum’s relationship with another woman, a process aided by embarking on her photo project, titled “The Kids”, in which she travels around America taking portraits of people with gay, bisexual or trans mums and dads.

-When she began the project seven years ago, her only lead was a US non-profit her sister had put her in touch with called COLAGE, who helped people dealing with what she’d been through.
+When she began the project nine years ago, her only lead was a US non-profit her sister had put her in touch with called COLAGE, who helped people dealing with what she’d been through.
 She went to their meet-up and found for the first time a room full of people who had experiences just like hers.
 “It became so therapeutic for me, because before that I just didn't share my story or talk out loud.
 Through hearing other people do it I became a lot more comfortable, and met this whole community that I didn't even know existed.”